 Teaching him to listen to and discern the will of His Father through the Study of His Word;

-Teaching him to obey His Father through Worship…
+Teaching him to bring his will into alignment with His Father’s will through Worship…

-…with the wonderful end result of all this being the production of the Fruit of the Spirit—or, the reproduction of the very Character of Christ—within the emotions, mind, and will making up his personality.
+…the wonderful end result of all this being the production of the Fruit of the Spirit—the reproduction of the very Character of Christ—within the emotions, mind, and will making up his personality.
 Since talking to God is such an integral part of the sanctification process, this exercise will be given over to learning more about Prayer and the way the Holy Spirit works through it to restore our souls.

 Talking to God through Prayer

 Since learning to talk is one of the earliest developmental milestones in the life of a child, it should come as no surprise that one of the first things the Holy Spirit does in the life a new child of God is teach him to talk to his Heavenly Father.
 This extraordinary privilege is made possible when, as a result of the New Birth, the spirit of the new believer is awakened from its previously coma-like state and the lines of communication between his spirit and God’s Spirit are opened up and activated.
 Once this system is operational, the two parties involved in this wonderful new relationship can begin to communicate with one another.
 This is essential because…

 People in relationships must be able to talk to each other;

 People who love each other must be able to express that love; and,

 Prayer is the language of love connecting the Father with His children.

 The late Dr. Myles Munroe expanded on this concept in the following way…